 - Start saving early in your career through the Commonwealth's 457 Plan if you are eligible or another supplemental retirement plan if offered by your employer.
-From time to time, check your account balance to see if you can increase your contributions within allowable plan limits. - Take advantage of free member education about your benefits, myVRS Financial Wellness and retirement planning, as well as the Commonwealth's 457 Plan if your employer offers the plan. - Be sure to register for myVRS, which gives you secure access to online retirement planning.
-You also can look up your earliest retirement eligibility dates and estimated benefit amounts.
+From time to time, check your account balance to see if you can increase your contributions within allowable plan limits. - Take advantage of free member education about your benefits, money matters and retirement planning as well as the Commonwealth's 457 Plan, if your employer offers the plan. - Be sure to register for myVRS, which gives you secure online access to your benefit information and retirement planning.